matrixji/python-milvus-server/README.md

 from pymilvus import connections

 # Optional, if you want store all related data to specific location
-# default it wil using %APPDATA%/milvus-io/milvus-server
+# default it wil using:
+#   %APPDATA%/milvus-io/milvus-server on windows
+#   ~/.milvus-io/milvus-server on linux
 default_server.set_base_dir('D:\\test_milvus')

 # Optional, if you want cleanup previous data